Rangers: Why Steven Gerrard rejected Ibrox return and who could succeed Russell Martin as head coach?

 The 45-year-old was the fans' favourite to replace Russell Martin - but Sky Sports News revealed that timing was a factor for the former Liverpool captain.

-For Rangers, the search goes on as they continue to work through a list of options that includes former Sheffield Wednesday boss Danny Rohl.
+For Rangers, the search went on as they worked through a list of options, with Kevin Muscat the frontrunner for the job.

+That follows former Sheffield Wednesday boss Danny Rohl pulling out of the race after he impressed in talks with the club.

+- Danny Rohl pulls out of race to become Rangers head coach

 - Steven Gerrard turns down potential Rangers return